Self-build and custom house building

 What is the register?

-The Self-build and Custom Housebuilding Act 2015, imposed a duty upon relevant authorities to maintain a register of individuals and associations of individuals who are seeking to acquire serviced plots of land in their area, in order to build homes for their occupation.
+The Self-build and Custom Housebuilding Act 2015 imposed a duty upon relevant authorities to maintain a register of individuals and associations of individuals seeking to acquire serviced plots of land in their area, in order to build homes for their occupation.
 The council is required to grant planning permission for enough self-build plots to meet demand, as evidenced by the register.

 New local eligibility criteria

-One of the key advantages of introducing local eligibility requirements is to ensure the register better reflects local demand for land for custom and self-build housing and to assist the council in better meeting its obligations.
+One of the key advantages of introducing local eligibility requirements is to ensure the register better reflects local demand for land to be used for custom and self-build housing and to assist the council in better meeting its obligations.

 Local authorities who set up local eligibility criteria must divide their self-build register into two parts.
 Part 1 will only include those entries meeting all of the eligibility requirements set by the council and Part 2 will include those entries that meet the nationally applicable standards.
 The total number of entries on Part 1 of the register will be the baseline demand for plots for which need must be met within 3 years.

-- residency in the borough for at least 10 years prior to the date of application*; or
+- Residency in the borough for at least 5 years prior to the date of application (although some flexibility for non-continuous residency for study or temporary work will be applied); or

-- in the service of the regular armed forces or have served in the armed forces within the previous 3 years, prior to the date of application; and
+- Currently in the service of the regular armed forces or has served in the armed forces in the past 5 years.

-- able to provide evidence of access to sufficient resources to purchase land of at least £225,000 (based on a local land valuation assessment); and
+- Able to provide evidence of access to sufficient resources to purchase land of at least £225,000 (based on a local land valuation assessment).

-It's proposed that national eligibility criteria for Part 2 of the register are also adopted, which requires the applicant to be:
+The national eligibility criteria for Part 2 of the register have also been adopted, which requires the applicant to be:

 - over 18 years old; and

-- a British citizen or national of an EEA state; and
+- a British citizen or national of an EEA state, or a national of Switzerland; and

-- seeking to acquire a serviced plot of land to build a house to occupy as a sole or main residence
+- seeking (either alone or with others) to acquire a serviced plot of land in the relevant authority's area to build a house to occupy as their sole or main residence.

 - Fee for Part 1 of the register: £90 for entry and an annual retention fee of £30